 The pan is placed in the oven upside down to prevent any excess Crisco from possibly forming pools which would remain as sticky areas after cooling.
 The reason for the second wiping is simply in case you didn't wipe enough off the first time.
 If not, even with the pan upside down, excess Crisco can congeal into small droplets on the cooking surface, resulting in spotting and stickiness.

 Next, return the piece to the oven, once again upside down, and crank the temp up to 500°F. After 15 more minutes, turn the oven off and let the piece cool slowly without opening the door.
 This final period of high temperature helps darken the seasoning.
 After cooling, I like to wipe the item down with an extremely small amount of Crisco or canola oil (or even a couple of spritzes of PAM), just to give it a cosmetic sheen.

-Some collectors advocate immediately repeating this oven seasoning process up to a half-dozen times, but I have found that to be tedious, and that simply cooking in the pan gives both the best seasoning and best-looking patina over time.
+Some collectors advocate immediately repeating this oven seasoning process up to a half-dozen times, but many find that to be tedious, and that simply cooking in the pan gives both the best seasoning and best-looking patina over time.

 Don't be tempted to try to accelerate the seasoning process by baking on a thicker coat of oil in a single pass.
 The result will be a sticky mess, and it will tend to slough off, requiring you to start the whole stripping and seasoning process all over again.